 Biological resources in the project area, including populations of benthos, fish resources, essential fish habitats, marine and coastal birds, and upland/terrestrial wildlife, are typical of southern New England coastal and marine habitats.
-WHG's field studies of the placement and borrow sites included a series of rocky intertidal habitat and submerged aquatic vegetation surveys to document the presence of eelgrass (Zostera marina) within the project area.
+WHG scientists collected data on benthic resources and habitats from the placement and borrow sites in 2014 and 2015, respectively.
+Data collection methods included a series of strategically placed benthic grab samples to document the existing benthic infaunal community and underwater camera footage to document the presence of eelgrass (Zostera marina) within the project area.
 This information as well as information from other data sources was used to describe the natural resources in the project area in the following sections.

-3.5.1 Submerged Aquatic Vegetation and Macroalgae
+3.5.1.
+Submerged Aquatic Vegetation and Macroalgae